 Lifestyle changes - Being active can help with boosting mood, feeling more relaxed, clearing your mind and the added bonus of lots of other health benefits.
 Regular meals and balanced diets can increase wellbeing.
 Try and keep a sleeping routine, avoid naps, keep a healthy sleep environment and avoid caffeine late at night.

 Managing your worries - Write down any thoughts or worries on paper.
 Sort out worries into hypothetical and current practical worries to prioritise your focus.
-Create worry zones for more control.
+Create worry free zones for more control.

 Mindfulness - Deliberately pay attention to the present moment and focus on what you can see, taste, smell, hear and feel.

 Organising your space and time - Remove all distractions and find separate places to work and to relax.

 Time - Plan in advance, include important dates.
 Use SMART (Specific, Measurable, Achievable, Realistic, Timely) objectives to achieve tasks, setting both short and long term goals.

 No matter how many exams you’ve sat before it can be a pressured time - read our handy advice on things to do - and not to do.

 If any students at BU feel they're struggling with stress or anxiety, or in fact with any mental health difficulty, and think it is time to seek some help, the Student Wellbeing service is here to support.
 The team can help with a range of concerns such as: